 - Sugar too coarse (to be fully dissolved)

-- Cakes standing too long before going in the oven.
-This allows moisture to escape from the top of the cake, and leaves sugar residue in the batter.
+- Cake standing too long before going in the oven.
+This allows moisture to escape from the top of the cake and leaves sugar residue in the batter.

-Fat and water do not mix normally, and in a cake batter that contains fat and water (in the eggs) there is a natural tendency for curdling, the breaking down of the emulsion of fat and eggs.
-If a cake batter curdles, then the cakes are often still acceptable, though smaller than usual.
+Fat and water do not mix normally, and in a cake batter that contains fat and water (in the eggs), there is a natural tendency for curdling or the breaking down of the emulsion of fat and eggs.
+If a cake batter curdles, the resulting cakes are often still acceptable, though smaller than usual.
 Curdling will occur if:

 - The eggs are added too soon before the fat and sugar have been creamed

-- The eggs are added cold, as this causes the fat to harden again, and accept no more eggs.
-Egg temperature should be approximately 72F (21 Centigrade)
+- The eggs are added cold, as this causes the fat to harden again and accept no more eggs.
+Egg temperature should be approximately 72°F (21°C)

-- The eggs are added in too large amounts.
+- The eggs are added in too large an amount at once.
 Eggs should always be added slowly and gradually.